Can Neurofeedback help with Post Traumatic Stress Disorder ?

 |Learning that the traumatic event(s) occurred to a close family member or close friend|

 |Experiencing repeated or extreme exposure to aversive details of the traumatic event(s)|

 Complex PTSD isn’t a formal diagnosis yet, it is under review for ICD-11 (the 11th Revision of the WHO International Classification of Diseases).

-Neurofeedback is particularly suitable for C-PTSD with protocols to both process the trauma (whether consciously remembered or not), and improve brain regulation to address the long-term symptoms of trauma.
+Neurofeedback is particularly suitable for Developmental Trauma or C-PTSD with protocols to both process the trauma (whether consciously remembered or not), and improve brain regulation to address the long-term symptoms of trauma, such as hyper-vigilance.